 - Hearing support through captions and sound amplification

-Importance of Smartphone Accessibility
+Smartphone Accessibility Matters

 Key reasons why phone accessibility features are important: